 The Golem is one of the most widely recognized characters emerging from Jewish folklore.
 Through centuries the story of the Golem has maintained popular appeal, but also inspired global imagination.
 Today the Golem motif continues to appear with many meanings over time.
-Internationally renowned artist have dedicated works influenced by the golem, video games and comic books continue to integrate its character, and in language usage and naming, the word golem carries imagery and metaphor.
-There has recently been extensive exhibition activity with regard to the Golem, for instance at the Berlin Jewish Museum, which has an extensive online catalog at www.jmberlin.de/en/golem-catalog-online.
-Another instance was the Golem Exhibition at the Musée d’Art et d’Histoire du Judaïsme in Paris: https://www.mahj.org/en/programme/golem-avatars-of-a-legend-of-clay-48450 .
-In Jewish Folktales Retold: Artist As Maggid, artists Dina Goldstein and Elisabeth Higgins O’Connor create new works based on the Golem.
+Internationally renowned artists have dedicated works of art influenced by the Golem; video games and comic books continue to integrate its character; and in language usage and naming, the word golem carries imagery and metaphor.
+Recently, there has been extensive exhibition activity with regard to the Golem, for instance at the Jewish Museum Berlin, which features an online catalog at jmberlin.de/en/golem-catalog-online.
+Another instance was the Golem!
+Avatars of a Legend of Clay exhibition at the Musée d’Art et d’Histoire du Judaïsme in Paris, mahj.org/en/programme/golem-avatars-of-a-legend-of-clay-48450.
+In Jewish Folktales Retold: Artist as Maggid, artists Dina Goldstein and Elisabeth Higgins O’Connor create new works of art based on the Golem.

-The mystical power to bring forth a Golem is said to be sourced from Sefer Yetzirah is Hebrew for “The Book of Creation,” which describes the mystical powers of the 22 letters of the Hebrew alphabet and the 10 Sefirot, the divine aspects of God.
-The Sfer Yetzirah is the oldest kabalistic text .
+The mystical power to bring forth a Golem is said to be sourced from Sefer Yetzirah, Hebrew for “The Book of Creation,” which describes the mystical powers of the 22 letters of the Hebrew alphabet and the 10 Sefirot, the divine aspects of God.
+The Sefer Yetzirah is the oldest kabalistic text .

 By the early 20th century, references could be found of the Golem in the mainstream.
 One such example was Gustav Meyrink’s 1914 novel, The Golem, which centers on the life of Athanasius Pernath, a jeweler and art restorer living in the ghetto of Prague.
 The Golem had a worldwide reception, and the collected volume sold 200,000 copies.
 The spooky lithograph illustrations were made by the artist Hugo Steiner-Prag .